Project-KONDA/pattern-based-quality-analysis/README.md

-# Quality Pattern Model
+# Quality Pattern Model (QPM)

-This tool is a proof of concept for a model-driven approach to analyze the quality of research data.
+The tool Quality Pattern Model (QPM) is a proof of concept for a model-driven approach to analyze the quality of research data.
 It supports the specification of anti-patterns for data quality problems.
 These anti-patterns are generic with respect to database technologies and formats.
 Generic patterns can be adapted to several database technologies, resulting in several abstract patterns.